-- Choose a location to save the file, which is named bookmarks.html by default.
+- Choose a location to save the file, named bookmarks.html, by default.

 You can choose to rename it depending on the occasion.
 Select any location to save the file that is easy to remember.

 You can now close the Library window.
-Your bookmarks are now successfully exported from Firefox and are now ready to be imported into another web browser or stored as a back-up.
+Your bookmarks are now successfully exported from Firefox and ready to be imported into another web browser or stored as a backup.

 Do not forget the file name and location of the saved Bookmark HTML file.
 Otherwise, you might have to repeat the process because you can’t find your saved file.

-To import bookmarks to Firefox, you will need to have them already stored as an HTML file on your computer.
-This HTML export can be from different browsers like Edge (legacy) or even Google Chrome browser.
+To import bookmarks to Firefox, store them as an HTML file on your computer.
+This HTML export can be from browsers like Edge (legacy) or Google Chrome.

-Once you have the bookmark HTML file in place, follow these steps to import into Firefox:
+Once you have the bookmark HTML file in place, follow these steps to import it into Firefox: